Skip to main content

 For the Digital Government Promotion Standard Guidelines, please refer to the Digital Society Promotion Standard Guidelines .

-Previous practice guidebooks and data linkage models have been integrated into the GIF in this document.
+The previous practical guidebook and data linkage model have been integrated into the GIF in this document.

-If you have any questions about GIF, please use the following.
+If you have any questions about GIFs, please contact: